 - Hat (just in case it gets chilly)

-- Comfortable shoes like flats or closed-toed shoes- Avoid sandals and flip flops
+- Comfortable shoes like flats or closed-toed shoes

 Amsterdam Packing List for Summer

-Packing for Amsterdam in July includes top consideration for such a plethora of activities.
+There are many things to explore, including open-air concerts and fresh items for sale in busy Amsterdam markets.
+Packing for Amsterdam in July includes top consideration for many such activities.
 You need to pack reliable footwear and flexible outfits for warm weather.